 L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1911–1917 is an unabridged and annotated edition of L.M.
 Montgomery’s journals that she kept from ages thirty-six to forty-three while living in Ontario as well as on her honeymoon in England and Scotland.
 It was edited by Jen Rubio and published by Rock’s Mills Press as a trade paperback in June 2016, featuring a preface by Jonathan F. Vance.
 Not only does it follow The Complete Journals of L.M.
 Montgomery: The PEI Years, 1889–1900 (2012) and The Complete Journals of L.M.
 Montgomery: The PEI Years, 1901–1911, edited by Mary Henley Rubio and Elizabeth Hillman Waterston, but it supplements The Selected Journals of L.M.
 Montgomery, Volume 2: 1910–1921 (1987), also edited by Rubio and Waterston, who at the time were directed to abridge Montgomery’s journal text.
 It is followed by L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1918–1921 (2017) and L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1926–1929 (2017), also edited by Jen Rubio, as well as L.M.
+Montgomery’s Complete Journals: The Ontario Years, 1918–1921 (2017), L.M.
+Montgomery’s Complete Journals: The Ontario Years, 1926–1929 (2017), L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1922–1925 (2018), and L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1930–1933 (2019).

 From the Back Cover